 Rooted Ministry offers a unique, simple conference in the world of ministry to youth.
 Rooted Ministry begins with the Gospel as the starting point and considers all matters in student ministry and youth culture from that axis.
 These conferences feature great preaching, engaging biblical teaching, practical workshops, sincere worship and the most intimate atmosphere you’ve ever encountered at a conference.
 No dry ice.
 No laser light show.
 Just the Gospel, relationships and conversations.

-For the first time, Rooted will offer a “parent track” at this year’s conference.
+Rooted also will offer a “parent track” at this year’s conference.
 Rooted has always considered every parent a “student ministry leader.”
 They are spiritual leaders of their children in their homes.
 We know that in order to be successful in carrying out this mission, churches and parents must walk together in the discipleship of children.

 The keynote and plenary sessions will remain the same, but, in addition to all of the workshops we have always offered, we will add more seminars that are geared toward parents.

-This year’s conference will be in Dallas, Texas at Highland Park Presbyterian.
-Click here for information about accommodations.
+This year’s conference will be October 4-6 in Nashville, Tennessee at Christ Presbyterian Church.
+Stay tuned for more information about registration.

 Rooted Ministry organizes youth ministry conferences to offer great teaching and an ideal venue for relationships and the interchange of ideas.
 The hope is that attendees will leave feeling that they learned a great deal, both from the program and from conversations.

 For the first time ever, we are offering a pre-conference specifically for those volunteers and leaders NEW to youth ministry.
 This pre-conference will be held on October 26 from 1-3 p.m. and will include 4 talks from experts in the field of youth ministry aimed to educate, equip and encourage.
-To learn more click here.
+Stay tuned for more information.

 The plenary speakers deliver two content-filled talks which last 30-40 minutes.